rainlanguage/specs/README.md

 ## Self describing

-Meta is a self describing document in two ways:
+Meta is a self describing document in three ways:

 - The first 8 bytes MUST be the rain meta magic number
 - The list of metas is represented as an RFC8742 cbor-seq of maps where each